nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-06-19-Overview of the Java Collections Framework.markdown

 [LinkedList]({{ site.baseurl }}{% post_url 2017-07-09-LinkedList class in Java %}) - It is a doubly-linked list implementation of the List and Deque interfaces.

 ## Set
 Set is a collection that cannot contain duplicate elements.
-It may contain at most one null element (not more than one because no duplicates are allowed).
+It may contain at most one null element (not more than one because no duplicates are allowed in a set).

 There are three main implementations of the Set interface: